Introducing your cat to new company

 If you're getting a new dog

 Cats and dogs can form close bonds, but you'll need to be careful about how you introduce your cat to a new doggy friend.
-It's best to introduce them gradually, making sure they're both comfortable with each other a step at a time.
+It's best to introduce them gradually, making sure they're both comfortable with each other one step at a time.
 Read our guide to introducing dogs and cats for lots of tips on keeping both cat and dog relaxed and happy when they meet and get to know each other.

 Whether it's another cat, a dog or a person, it's important not to force your cat to interact with people or animals they don't like.
 And as always, if you notice your cat's behaviour becoming difficult, speak to your vet for advice.